 We've heard a lot about Thanksgivukkah recently.
-It's a once-in-a-lifetime convergence of Thanksgiving and Hanukkah that has inspired Jews and non-Jews around the country to think outside the box as they prepare for this joyful super-celebration.
+It's a once-in-a-lifetime convergence of Thanksgiving and Hanukkah that has inspired people around the country to think outside the box as they prepare for this joyful super-celebration.

 Watch out, though.
 Here are five ways your holiday of thankful lights could become a disaster!